-- Fuzzy Socks
+- Fuzzy Socks.

-- Sewing Machine/Needle and Thread/Hot Glue Gun
+- Sewing Machine/Needle and Cotton Thread or Hot Glue Gun

 Lay your sock flat, and event it out.
 Make sure the open end matches up so you are ready to seal it closed.
 Spread your rice out and make sure you have the desired amount in your sock.

 Close up your sock, and you have several options to do this.

 - Sew the sock closed with a sewing machine

 - Sew the sock closed with a needle and thread using a loop stitch

 - Hot glue the sock closed